ceph/ceph/doc/rados/configuration/network-config-ref.rst

    attack.
 When traffic between Ceph OSD Daemons gets disrupted, placement groups may no longer reflect an ``active + clean`` state, which may prevent users from reading and writing data.
-A great way to defeat this type of attack is to maintain a completely separate cluster network that doesn't connect directly to the internet.
+A great way to defeat this type of attack is to maintain a completely separate cluster network that does not connect directly to the internet.
 Also, consider using `Message Signatures`_ to defeat spoofing attacks.